psteinb/hpc-in-a-day/_episodes/01-02-batch-systems-101.md

 > ## Fill me in
 >
-> Your colleague left you with a small script `~/check_node.sh` that needs to be run *BEFORE* any other application to reproduce her paper.
+> Your colleague left you with a small script `~/check_node.sh` that needs to be run *BEFORE* any other application to check if a node has enough free memory using the `free` command.
+This is essential to reproduce her paper.
 You are experimenting with it to find out, if it works on your cluster too.
 Fill in the blank spots.
 >
 > ~~~~~~~
 > $ cat ________